uesleibros/OpenGPT/README.md

 This project was made so that everyone can have access to artificial intelligence models for free.
 Non-profit made by those who love to program!

 ## Explaining some details

+- We are currently organizing the project and as such, the source code for one of the AIs API has not been released yet.

 - The artificial intelligence models used and APIs are not ours, it is being made clear so that it does not create confusion in the future.